 The bass player is named Willie Weeks.
 Willie and I have also been working — I first met Willie in about 1976 or ‘77.
 He played with me for a while, and then he’s played on these last three albums with me.
 Again, he’s worked with a lot of people.
 And he’s worked in a blues vein a lot with people like Eric Clapton.

 Do you plan on using them for more albums?

 Oh, I’ll probably work with them on a whole lot of things, yeah.
 They’re very versatile, and they’re friends.
 And they have a style that can reach into all sorts of music…

-It was your good friend Jack — was it Jack Walroth that wrote four songs on that album?
+Is it your good friend Jack Walroth that wrote four songs on that album?

 Uh huh.
 Jack, yeah.
 That’s right.
 He wrote about six songs.
 We recorded — there’s some bonus tracks on the album as well that he was a part of.

 Can’t wait for that.